 - Try our kids cooking activities, like these polenta chips or avocado pudding.

 - They can make their own wraps or tacos too, loaded with beans, tomatoes, corn, cucumber, avocado, tomatoes, and so on.
 Create a mini assembly line

 - Stuff a baked potato with salsa and guacamole.

 - Try peanut butter and banana instead of PB&J, Yum!

-- Add pureed or finely chopped veggies to soups, sauces, and casseroles, give veggie noodles a try, or veggie tater tots.
+- Add pureed or finely chopped veggies to soups, sauces, and casseroles, give veggie noodles a try or even go for veggie tater tots.

 - Or make elephant ears – spread peanut butter onto lettuce leaves.

-- Play with your food -create some easy food art projects with healthy foods choices.
+- Play with your food – create some easy food art projects with healthy food choices.

-We should aim for at least 1 1/2 cups fruit and 2 cups vegetables for our kids.
-An apple, orange, pear and medium banana all count as a cup.
+We should aim for at least 1-2 cups of fruit and 1-2 cups of vegetables for our kids, depending on their age.
+See our portion sizes of food groups by age guide to help meet your kids’ needs.
+An apple, orange, pear, and medium banana all count as a cup.
 For some of the smaller fruit, about 8 strawberries, 3 small plums, and 32 grapes make a cup.
 Note: 1/2 cup of dried fruit counts as 1 cup.
-100% fruit juice counts too, but limit juice to 6 ounces a day and always offer fruit over juice.
-Juice is high in calories and is easy to over consume.
+100% fruit juice counts too, but whole fruit over juice whenever possible.
+Juice is high in calories and is easy to over-consume.

-As for veggies, a medium potato (of course having them as French fries negates their benefit) and the skin is key to get the maximum nutrition, about 12 baby carrots, 2 large celery stalks and 2 cups salad greens are all about 1 cup.
+As for veggies, a medium potato (of course having them as French fries negates their benefit and the skin is key to getting the maximum nutrition), about 12 baby carrots, 2 large celery stalks and 2 cups salad greens are all about 1 cup.
 And don’t forget beans and peas can count as veggies too!